 - Michael Biamonte, PhD, who operates the Biamonte Center for Clinical Nutrition in New York City.
-His Web site claims that he developed "nutritional programs for HIV and Cancer that may become one of the most important discoveries of the century."
+For many years, his Web site claimed that he developed "nutritional programs for HIV and Cancer that may become one of the most important discoveries of the century."

-- Lawrence Borawski, ND, of Coral Springs, Florida, who lectures on nutrition and markets "products he claims cam block absorption of fats and carbohydrates.
+- Lawrence Borawski, ND, of Coral Springs, Florida, who lectures on nutrition and markets products he claims will enable users to lose weight.

-- R. Dale Comeaux, CBP, NLM, LMT, a massage therapist from Louisiana who includes training in iridology, reiki, and "nutitional blood analysis" in his credential list.
+- R. Dale Comeaux, CBP, NLM, LMT, a massage therapist from Louisiana who included training in iridology, reiki, and "nutitional blood analysis" in his credential list.

-- Larry DiSantis, CN, a technical representative of Now Foods, who also serves as a minster at a Chicago area church, through which he teaches a "total health approach."
-Prior to that he worked as a nutritional counselor at an Italian clinic and an American health food store.
+- Larry DiSantis, CN, who founded and operates New Eden School of Natural Health & Herbal Studies.
+Prior to that he was a technical representative of Now Food, a minister at a Chicago area church, through which he taught a "total health approach," and a nutritional counselor at an Italian clinic and an American health food store.

-- Chip Huge, PhD, who "coaches natural health and wellbeing" in Bend, Oregon.
+- Chip Huge, PhD, who coached "natural health and wellbeing" in Bend, Oregon.

-- Stephen Huer, who practices in Cupertino, California, is "Overseer" of Alchemy Ministries aka Cocoon Nutrition.
-His Web site contains an "informed consent" form in which clients must agree that (a) "urine and saliva specimens are screenings for research purposes only" and (b) they will never take legal action against Heuer.
+- Stephen Huer, who practiced in Cupertino, California, was "Overseer" of Alchemy Ministries aka Cocoon Nutrition.
+His Web site contained an "informed consent" form that required clients to agree that (a) "urine and saliva specimens are screenings for research purposes only" and (b) they would never take legal action against Heuer.

-- Rita M. Holgers-Awana, ND, of Lombard, Illinois, who whose online resumé states that she has practiced electrodiagnosis (with a Dermatron device) for many years and is vice president of the American Society of Dowsers.
+- Rita M. Holgers-Awana, ND, of Lombard, Illinois, who whose online resumé states that she practiced electrodiagnosis (with a Dermatron device) for many years and was vice president of the American Society of Dowsers.

 - Joanna Jarvis, BS, CNC, who practices nutrition and ayurveda in Santa Cruz, California.

 - Gregory A Kreutzer, DN, developer of "Bio-Energy Metabolic Efficiency Analysis" and founder of Natural Health Resources.
-His Web site states that there are 3,000 urine testers worldwide and that they can earn up to $1,000 per day.
+In 1999, his Web site stated that there were 3,000 urine testers worldwide and that they could earn up to $1,000 per day.

-- Julie Keegan, who practices acupuncture and Oriental medicine in Langley.
-Washington.
+- Julie Keegan, who practiced acupuncture and Oriental medicine in Clinton, Washington.

-- Donald Mantell, MD, who operates the Wholistic Health Clinic in Sarver, Pennsylvania, is said to have received BS and Master's degrees in the early 1980s.
+- Donald Mantell, MD, who operated the Wholistic Health Clinic in Sarver, Pennsylvania, is said to have received BS and master's degrees in the early 1980s.